 Herniated disc diagnosis

 To better understand what a herniated disc is, it’s helpful to have a basic understanding of the anatomy of the spine.
-The spine is made up of vertebrae, bone segments that collectively form the spinal column.
+The spine is made up of vertebrae, which are bone segments that collectively form the spinal column.
 In between the vertebrae are sponge-like discs that absorb shock for the spine.
-When a spinal disc breaks or ruptures, the gel-like substance inside (nucleus pulposus) can escape from the disc’s outer wall (annulus fibrosus) and put pressure on the many nerves in and near the spinal column.
+When a spinal disc breaks or ruptures, the gel-like center (nucleus pulposus) can escape from the disc’s tough outer wall (annulus fibrosus) and put pressure on the many nerves in and near the spinal column.

-- Wearing a brace — To restrict painful positions and improve posture
+- Wearing a brace to restrict painful positions and improve posture

-- Quitting smoking — Which weakens the discs
+- Quitting smoking which weakens the discs

-- Getting enough rest — To allow your body to heal naturally, without engaging in prolonged periods of inactivity
+- Getting enough rest to allow your body to heal naturally, without engaging in prolonged periods of inactivity

-- Using hot or cold compresses — Which can help reduce inflammation and numb pain
+- Using hot or cold compresses which can help reduce inflammation and numb pain

-- Participating in physical therapy — To learn exercises and stretching techniques that will improve spinal strength and flexibility
+- Participating in physical therapy to learn exercises and stretching techniques that will improve spinal strength and flexibility

-- Getting epidural steroid injections — To reduce inflammation around nerves being affected by a herniated disc
+- Getting epidural steroid injections to reduce inflammation around nerves being affected by a herniated disc